dlvu/dlvu.github.io/tools/index.md

             <img src="lecture04.tools.key-stage-0029.svg" class="slide-image" />

             <figcaption>
             <p    >Your learning rate is <em>very dependent</em> on the batch size.
 You can tune both together, but generally, the bigger the batch size, the faster your training, so people tend to go for the largest batch size that will fit in memory and tune with that.
 There is some evidence that smaller batches often work better, but then you can train longer with a larger batch size, so the trade-off depends on the model.<br></p><p    >If you're running large experiments, it can be good to measure throughput instead.
 This is the amount of data (eg. the number of characters) that your models sees per second.
-Often, GPUs work a lot faster if their memory isn't entirely full, so the batch size that will give you optimal throughput is the one that fills you memory to something like 80%.<br></p><p    ></p>
+Often, GPUs work a lot faster if their memory isn't entirely full, so the batch size that will give you optimal throughput is the one that fills you memory to something like 80%.<br></p><aside    >For a more finegrained selection, you should keep the logarithmic spacing.
+A common pattern is 0.1, 0.03, 0.01, 0.003, 0.001 and so on.
+This is why you often see seemingly very specific learning rates like 0.003 or 0.0034.
+This is not a sign of very detailed tuning.
+They are actually very round numbers in a logarithmic space. </aside><aside    ></aside>
             </figcaption>
        </section>